-Thanks to these homemade chocolate caramel candy recipes from Grandma's recipe collection, you can make your own deliciously chewy caramels anytime.
+Thanks to these old fashioned chocolate caramel candy recipes from Grandma's recipe collection, you can make your own deliciously chewy homemade caramels anytime.

 These old fashioned candies are easy to make, so chocolatey, and so good tasting.
 Much better than anything store-bought.

 Many people enjoy chewing caramel candies as their flavor is longer lasting than with regular fondant chocolates.
 Continue reading below to learn how these chewy confections had their surprising origin in Middle Eastern harems.

 2-1/2 tablespoons butter, 1/2 cup milk, 2 cups molasses, 3 squares chocolate, 1 cup brown sugar, 1 teaspoon vanilla.
 Put butter into kettle; when melted, add molasses, sugar, and milk.

 Stir until sugar is dissolved, and when boiling-point is reached, add chocolate, stirring constantly until chocolate is melted.

 Boil until, when tried in cold water, a firm ball may be formed in the fingers.
 Add vanilla just after taking from fire.
 Turn into a buttered pan, cool, and mark in small squares.

 To Chocolate Caramels above, add the meat from one pound English walnuts broken in pieces, or one-half pound almonds blanched and chopped.

 One cup grated chocolate, four of sugar, two of molasses, two of milk, butter size of an egg, pinch of soda and flour; boil half an hour with quick fire, stirring to keep from burning; pour in pans and mark in squares when nearly cold. —Mrs. J. F. Wilcox, New Haven, Conn.